JordiCorbilla/WindowsServiceHost/README.md

 **Hosting a .NET 5 WebAPI in a Windows Service**

-This project serves as a template to scaffold your WebAPI projects using .net 5 and hosting it in a Windows Service.
+This project serves as a template to scaffold your Swagger Web API projects using .net 5 and hosting it in a Windows Service.
 As it's built using only .net 5, you can launch the project locally on IIS Express, as a command line tool or as a windows service.
 Using the windows service approach will let you host it on your server without having to use IIS.

 ### Create the service